shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 - **Pro:** Complete freedom to design the admin experience to match Contoso's exact specifications.
 The E360 team can build microservices for configuration management, storing tenant settings in a central database and exposing them via the presentation layer — fulfilling the requirement that ETL, Auth, and User Provisioning all be manageable via the Presentation Layer.
 - **Con:** Every admin function must be designed and coded from scratch: pipeline configuration, monitoring, user administration, access controls, data source management.
 This is a significant development investment.

 > **Trade-off:** Option 1 provides building blocks (APIs, portal features) that reduce custom development.
-Option 2 provides unlimited customisation at the cost of higher development effort.
-Given the stated need for a low-code/no-code configuration UI to enable rapid client onboarding and reduce dependency on development resources, the E360 team will need substantial custom UI work regardless of which option is chosen. **Option 1 may reduce the backend complexity behind that UI.**
+Option 2 provides unlimited customisation but at the cost of building every admin function from scratch. **Recommendation: Option 1 reduces the backend complexity behind the admin UI significantly.
+Fabric's REST APIs for workspace provisioning, data pipeline configuration, and access management provide a pre-built foundation that the E360 admin portal can orchestrate — instead of Contoso building and maintaining these capabilities themselves.
+This directly serves the stated need for a low-code/no-code configuration UI.**

 ---